phpMv/ubiquity/docs/contents/transformers.rst

 ============

 .. note::
-   The Transformers module uses the static class **TansformersManager** to manage transformations.
+   The Transformers module uses the static class **TransformersManager** to manage data transformations.

 Transformers are used to transform datas after loading from the database, or before displaying in a view.